dmyma/iOS-interview/README.md

 <details><summary>class vs struck?</summary></details>
 <details><summary>What blog/3rd party/Library/Framework do you like? and why?</summary></details>

+<details><summary> GCD vs NSOperation</summary>

 	Task: a simple, single piece of work that needs to be done.

 Thread: a mechanism provided by the operating system that allows multiple sets of instructions to operate at the same time within a single application.